-The Weatherization Program served 1,014 households in PY19, providing an estimated average \$228 in annual savings per home in calendar year 2019.
+The Weatherization Program served 1,609 households in PY20, providing an estimated average \$228 in annual savings per home in calendar year 2020.
 Energy savings will total over \$4.6 million over the life of the measures.
+The Covid-19 pandemic caused the program to be suspended for several months in PY20, resulting in reduced program production.
 The program also conducts a health and safety check on every home weatherized, including inspection of all combustion appliances, possible health and safety problems such as mold, unsafe electrical wiring, carbon monoxide, and smoke detectors.
 Health and safety risks are mitigated in over 50% of homes.